 Important Upcoming Dates for Tar Sands Campaign

-Dec.
-9: The Zoning and Land Regulation Committee will again take up the conditional use permit at their Dec.
-9 meeting.
+IMPORTANT DATE CHANGE: The Zoning and Land Regulation Committee will again take up the conditional use permit at their Jan.
+13, 2015 MEETING (MOVED OFF THE DEC.
+23 MEETING.
 Public testimony will not be allowed at this meeting but we encourage people to again attend.
 If you have not already done so, we encourage everyone to submit comments to the Zoning and Land Regulation committee.
 Be sure to state that you are writing to oppose CUP 02291 for Enbridge Energy Company, which was before the Committee on October 28 and Nov.
 11.

 Another HUGE thanks to those who emailed comments and attended the Nov.
 11 Zoning and Land Regulation working committee meeting.
 The committee bravely postponed a decision on the Enbridge Line 61 pumping station permit in Dane County as they explore conditions that the county could put on the permit.